 Airplane

-You can fly easily to Kittilä, Ivalo or Rovaniemi and then continue to Sodankylä by bus from the airport.
+Scheduled and charter flights are arranged to Kittilä, Ivalo and Rovaniemi and then continue to Sodankylä by bus from the airport.
 Check out bus connections at Matkahuolto.fi.

 Your own car or bicycle gives you freedom